marsiitr/Automatic-Number-Plate-Recognition/README.md

 - Toll Plaza : On highways for security reasons
 - Parking Plazas : To detect and generate tax for parked vehicles automatically
 - Educational or Government Institutions : To ensure only authorized vehicles are permitted inside
-- Shopping Malls : To keep a record of vehicles entering
-- Toll Plaza : On highways for security reasons
-- Parking Plazas : To detect and generate tax for parked vehicles automatically
-- Educational or Government Institutions : To ensure only authorized vehicles are permitted inside

 ## Limitations